edumserrano/webpack-module-federation-with-angular/docs/basics-module-federation.md

 ```

 - [output.publicPath](https://webpack.js.org/configuration/output/#outputpublicpath): you will likely always have this on `auto` which in short points to wherever the app is being served from.
-- [optimization.runtimeChunk](https://webpack.js.org/configuration/optimization/#optimizationruntimechunk): for **angular apps** at least this should always be disabled.
+- [optimization.runtimeChunk](https://webpack.js.org/configuration/optimization/#optimizationruntimechunk): for **Angular apps** at least this should always be disabled.
 If enabled it will cause the module federation solution to break, which is related to a bug.
 I couldn't find which bug but I when I tried to turn on for the shell app, it stopped working.
-The angular app just didn't get rendered and no errors on console were visible.
+The Angular app just didn't get rendered and no errors on console were visible.
 - [experiments.outputModule](https://webpack.js.org/configuration/experiments/#experimentsoutputmodule): when enabled, webpack will output ECMAScript module syntax whenever possible.

 Now let's take a look at the configuration values for the `ModuleFederationPlugin` plugin.
 Some of these are usually only used on the remote app and some are only used on the shell app: